 Last month marked four years of Made Up Style, but it only seems like yesterday that I hit publish on my very first blog post.
 Four years has flown by and yet it’s only when I look back I realise how far I’ve come.
 I started blogging for a bit of fun, to express my creative side and meet like minded people, four years on I still have that same excited feeling hitting publish on a post I’m super proud of.
 Although my passion remains the same, blogging has changed my life in a million amazing ways.
 It’s enabled me to explore my passion for photography, grow in confidence and self belief and has opened doors to work with amazing people I would never have had the chance to before.

-Blogging has taught me many skills over the years and although I’m still finding my feet in the online world, I thought I’d share some thoughts on what the last four years and some blogging lessons I’ve learnt along the way…
+Blogging has taught me many skills over the years.
+Although I’m still finding my feet in the online world, I thought I’d share some thoughts on the last four years and some blogging lessons I’ve learnt along the way…

 - Be yourself

 It may seem obvious, but staying true to myself is one of the biggest lessons I’ve learnt since blogging.
 Social media is a huge part of the blogging community and staying connected comes with the job.
 I’m inspired everyday by the amazing ladies I follow online but I find it so hard not to compare myself to others sometimes.
 From how I look, where I live or what I do, being in the blogging world can come with it’s self doubt (you can read more about my thoughts on confidence in the online world here).